Music Is The Great Leveller

-"They're not the most academic, necessarily, and some of the children have special needs and can easily feel like failures because they can't do the academic work.
+"Some of the children have special needs and can easily feel like failures because they can't do as much academic work.
 But then you stick them in the music class and the roles might be totally reversed.

 "They can do the music, or they can at least be equal.
 Music is a great leveller, we make sure that everyone can do it and not just those who are perhaps more academic.
 The teachers love it because it does level groups up and it makes sure that those children who are not succeeding in other areas can succeed in music.”

 As one of the fantastic causes who benefit from the £30 million raised every week by players of The National Lottery Penny believes the funding has been “crucial”, especially this year: “A lot of charities who support us have had to cut back due to the pandemic so it's vital in us carrying out our work.”

 Forced to curtail their activities due to lockdown, the group made 16 videos to send to schools using the music teachers who usually taught them – in some schools they were also able to continue teaching some vulnerable children – in addition to 45 online recitals with freelance Bristol Ensemble players who were in urgent need of work.

 “There can be a lot of vulnerable children in those groups, so if they're not going to school, they might not eat that day.
 For us, it was trying to keep some of those more vulnerable kids going, giving them something to look forward to,” she says.